steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/class_filesystem.md

 #### Notes

-* rename() MUST be atomic
+* The core operation of `rename()` -moving one entry in the filesystem to another MUST be atomic -some applications rely on this as a way to co-ordinate access to data.

+* Some FileSystem implementations perform checks on the destination filesystem before and after the rename -the `ChecksumFileSystem` used to provide checksummed access to local data is an example of this.
+The entire sequence MAY NOT be atomic.

 * The behavior of `rename()` on an open file is unspecified: whether it is allowed, what happens to later attempts to read from or write to the open stream

-* The return code of renaming a directory to itself is unspecified.
+* The return code of renaming a directory onto itself is unspecified.

 #### HDFS specifics

-Renaming a source file that does not exist returns
+Renaming a source file that does not exist is not an exception -it simply returns `False`

     FS' = FS
     result = false